swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ## Detailed design

-### Property delegate types
+### Property wrapper types

-A *property delegate type* is a type that can be used as a property delegate.
-There are three basic requirements for a property delegate
+A *property wrapper type* is a type that can be used as a property wrapper.
+There are three basic requirements for a property wrapper
 type:

-1. The property delegate type must be defined with the attribute `@propertyDelegate`.
-The attribute indicates that the type is meant to be used as a property delegate type, and provides a point at which the compiler can verify any other consistency rules.
+1. The property wrapper type must be defined with the attribute `@propertyWrapper`.
+The attribute indicates that the type is meant to be used as a property wrapper type, and provides a point at which the compiler can verify any other consistency rules.
-2. The name of the property delegate type must not match the regular expression `_*[a-z].*`.
+2. The name of the property wrapper type must not match the regular expression `_*[a-z].*`.
 Such names are reserved for compiler-defined attributes.
-3. The property delegate type must have a property named `value`, whose access level is the same as that of the type itself.
-This is the property used by the compiler to access the underlying value on the delegate instance.
+3. The property wrapper type must have a property named `value`, whose access level is the same as that of the type itself.
+This is the property used by the compiler to access the underlying value on the wrapper instance.

 ### Initialization of synthesized storage properties

-Introducing a property delegate to a property makes that property computed (with a getter/setter) and introduces a stored property whose type is the delegate type.
+Introducing a property wrapper to a property makes that property computed (with a getter/setter) and introduces a stored property whose type is the wrapper type.
 That stored property can be initialized in one of two ways:

 1. Via a value of the original property's type (e.g., `Int` in `@Lazy var
-    foo: Int`, using the the property delegate type's `init(initialValue:)` initializer.
-That initializer must have a single parameter of the same type as the `value` property (or be an `@autoclosure` thereof) and have the same access level as the property delegate type itself.
+    foo: Int`, using the the property wrapper type's `init(initialValue:)` initializer.
+That initializer must have a single parameter of the same type as the `value` property (or be an `@autoclosure` thereof) and have the same access level as the property wrapper type itself.
 When `init(initialValue:)` is present, is is always used for the initial value provided on the property declaration.
 For example: